manage-your-money-org/mym-expense-service/README.md

 # mym-expense-service
-Expense micro service for ManageYourMoney Backend
+Expense microservice for ManageYourMoney Backend

+### Required Environment Variables for running in local

+1. `mongo.uri=`